 He wonders if anything can now.

 Best to concentrate on business, grim though that is, and then on the woman beside him.
-'God, she's beautiful in the 'morning'.
+'God, she's beautiful in the morning, and very good for the afternoon.'
 "The Overseers are trying to disrupt your people by giving punks like that bastard the way to rape and torture at will – and the Newcomers can't go to the authorities without fearing an epidemic."

 "That is almost exactly what the Department has concluded.
 Sergeant Dobson and I are confident our perp knows where the Kleezantsun can be found."